Nicki Hunter

-Nicki Hunter is an American pornographic film director, producer, make-up artist, radio personality, and former pornographic actress.
+Nicki Hunter is an American pornographic film director, producer, make-up artist, radio personality, and former pornographic film actress.

 Career

 Hunter made her directorial debut with the film Psychotic for Python Pictures, which was released on December 2, 2005.

 In March 2010, Hunter appeared in a public service announcement for the Free Speech Coalition on the topic of copyright infringement of adult content, directed by Michael Whiteacre.

 Hunter performed in pornographic films for 11 years before retiring from performing in 2014, but continues to work in the adult film industry as a director, producer, and make-up artist.
-She also hosts a show on Vivid Radio, Sirius XM Channel 791.
+She also hosts a show on Vivid Radio, SiriusXM Channel 791.

 In 2004, Hunter appeared in the television documentary The Porn King Versus the President.

 Personal life

-Hunter is married to pornographic actor Jason Horne, with whom she has two sons.
+Hunter is married to pornographic film actor Jason Horne, with whom she has two sons.

 In early 2007, Hunter was diagnosed with lymphoblastic leukemia/lymphoma (T-cell ALL), a complex form of cancer targeting the lymphatic system.
 Fundraising events were arranged with the help of the porn community to help offset some of her medical costs and expenses due to her suddenly being unable to work.